 The scenario follows the micro-urban configuration from \cite{3GPP36814} with $P_u = 20$ dBm $\ll$ $P_d = 10$ dBm $\forall u, d$, $\sigma_m^2 = N_o B$ $\forall m$, $N_o = -174$ dBm/Hz, and $B = 20$ MHz.
 The carrier frequency is $2$ GHz and the set of PN signatures are generated according to \textit{m-sequences} with $N = 2^n - 1$ for $n = 1,2,\ldots$ \cite[Section~5.4]{Sim94}.
 We also consider PRBs of size $1$ ms and $200$ kHz \cite{Elw23}, i.e., $\tau_c = 200$ resource elements.
 The first $\tau_p = (K_u + K_d)/2$ symbols are dedicated to channel estimation, and $\tau_u = (\tau_c - \tau_p)/2$ are assigned to UL communication.

-Unless otherwise stated, we fix $K_u = 10 \ll K_d = 50$, $L = 8$, $M = 50$, $N = 255$, and $r = 10$ kbps\footnote{Note that mMTC+ are characterized by sporadic transmissions (the number of active devices $K_d$ is much less than the total number $D$).
-As an example, for periodic reports of $l = 10$ kb every $t = 6$ h, $K_d = 50$ is equivalent to supporting $D = (rt/l) K_d \approx 10^6 $ terminals over the $1$ km\textsuperscript{2} deployment area.}.
+Unless otherwise stated, we fix $K_u = 10 \ll K_d = 50$, $L = 8$, $M = 50$, $N = 255$, and $r = 10$ kbps\footnote{mMTC+ are characterized by sporadic transmissions (the number of active devices $K_d$ is much less than the total number $D$).
+For instance, for periodic reports of $l = 10$ kb every $t = 6$ h, $K_d = 50$ is equivalent to supporting $D = (rt/l) K_d \approx 10^6 $ terminals over the $1$ km\textsuperscript{2} deployment area.}.
 Lastly, recall that 3GPP suggests low-order constellations for mMTC+.
 QPSK modulations need SINRs of $s = -6.7$ dB to achieve block error probabilities less than $10\%$ \cite[Table~4.7]{Gho11}.